eesilas/unihiker-docs/docs/wiki/Examples/PythonCodingExamples/IntermediateExamples/3_Smart_home_temperature_and_humidity_Monitor.md

 # -*- coding: utf-8 -*-

 # Experimental effect: Reading the DHT temperature and humidity sensor
-# Wiring: Use a computer to connect a UNIHIKER main control board, dht11 to P21, and dht22 to P22
+# Wiring: Use a computer to connect a UNIHIKER, dht11 to P21, and dht22 to P22
 import time
 from pinpong.board import Board,Pin,DHT11,DHT22
 from pinpong.extension.unihiker import *
-from pinpong.libs.dfrobot_analog_urm09 import ANALOG_URM09
 from unihiker import GUI  # Import unihiker library

 Board("UNIHIKER").begin()  # Initialize, select board type, do not input board type for automatic recognition